THE WALCOT FAMILY OF WALCOT, SHROPSHIRE

 (20) Johannes Walcot.
 John Walcot, Jr., born 1619, was a child of Charles' second wife; perhaps the Walcot who was killed in 1641 "by Irish Papists".

 (20) Capt.
-Edward Walcott of Sherbourne, Dorset, b. c.1621, d.
+Edward Walcot of Sherbourne, Dorset, b. c.1621, d.
 1671; in 1651 sold his residence called Nash Court with 380 acres of land at Marnhull, Dorset, to George Hussey, husband of his cousin Elizabeth, dau. of Ellis Walcot, below, his children apparently having died young; m.
-Anne ___.
+Anne Fantleroy.

 (20) Abigail Walcot, bapt.
 1624 London.

 (22) Eleanor Fitzgerald, born c.
-1701, married John Minchin Walcot, MP for Askeaton 1751.
-He assumed the surname Walcot on succeeding to the Croagh Estate on the death of his kinsman John Walcott, above, in 1736.
+1701, married John Minchin.
+He assumed the surname Walcot on succeeding to the Croagh Estate on the death of his kinsman John Walcot, above, in 1736.
+The family often used the Wolcott spelling.
 Educated at Trinity College, Dublin, he was called to the Irish Bar in 1726, and was MP for Askeaton 1751.
 His descendants lived at Southampton and Gloucester.
-Their children were: John Walcot b, 1730 Croah, Edmond Minchin Walcott b. c.1732, Capt.
+Their children were: John Walcot b, 1730 Croah, Edmond Minchin Walcot b. c.1732, Capt.
 Thomas Walcot b.
 1736 Croagh, Ens.
 Edward Walcot, Capt.
 Bowes Walcot, Jane Walcot, Brig.
 Gen William Walcot, Francis Walcot, and Augustina Walcot.
 Numerous descendants carried the Walcot surname, although not descended in the male line.

-(21) William Walcott; of Billavara, served in the Royal Army, fought at Battle of Boynes, d.s.p..
+(21) William Walcot; of Billavara, served in the Royal Army, fought at Battle of Boynes, d.s.p..

 (19) Elias Walcot 2 fil m.
 Dorothea fil.
 Ric’i Conquest de Houghton in co.
 Bedford militis.
 Elias Walcott, b.
 1573, d.
 1608 Bedfordshire, was admitted to the Inner Temple in 1601; lived at Saywell, Houghton Regis, Bedford; m.
 Dorothy Conquest, dau. of Sir Richard Conquest of Houghton, Bedfordshire.